fedora-infra/shumgrepper/shumgrepper/docs/api.rst

 -------------------------

 It returns the files with the specified hash sum.
-The files retrieved contain the values of filename, package name, md5sum, sha1sum, sha256sum, tar_sum, tar_file matching that particular hash sum.
+The files retrieved contain the values of filename, package name, md5sum, sha1sum, sha256sum, tar_sum, tarball matching that particular hash sum.

 sha1sum
 """""""